will-lp/types-b-gon/README.md

 	assert new Foo(date: 90).date == 90

-==`@EraseAll`
+# `@EraseAll`

 Erase return and parameter types from a method.
-Erase return and parameter types from every method when applied to class:
+When applied to a class, erase return and parameter types from every method :

 	class Foo {
 		@org.typesbgon.EraseAll